Maya cave sites: Associations of art and ritual

 Caves are often associated with transformation.
 At the Cenote X-Coton, a stone figure depicts a human making an offering, possibly wearing a jaguar's skin with the human's face coming out of its mouth.
 In addition to water and sacrifice rituals, the cenote may have been used for wayob transformations.

 Human sacrifice to gods connected to caves was widespread.
 These sacrifices either occurred in the cave, or the body was put in the cave afterward.
 It is noted that children had commonly been sacrificed in the Yucata, child sacrifice was recorded in Highland Guatemala as well.

+Mayan cave sites have also attracted thieves and invaders.
+Consequently, some of them have been walled shut to stop any damage to the sites.
+The immured caves of Dos Pilas and Naj Tunich have been sealed.
 Archaeologists have found caves that have been sealed such as the Cueva del Duende.
 It is possible that the desecration of caves could have been used as a symbol of conquest and political legitimacy.
 Another explanation could relate to termination rituals that have often been seen in architectural construction.